 Beginning January 1, 2014, the Affordable Care Act required most Americans to have health insurance.
 To aid in this process, the law mandates that all health plans must guarantee policies to any individual or employer applicant regardless of health status.
 This includes those with preexisting medical conditions.
 Individuals who are not covered by an insurance policy will be charged an annual penalty.
 For 2016 and 2017, the fee is calculated 2 different ways: as a percentage of income or per person.
 You will pay whichever is higher.
-The per person penalty is $695/adult, $347.50/child (with a maximum of $2,085 for families) or 2.5 percent of income above the filing threshold, whichever is greater.
+The per person penalty is $695/adult, $347.50/child (with a maximum of $2,085 for families) or 2.5 percent of income above the filing threshold.
 It will be reconciled when you file your taxes.
 This penalty will be reduced to $0 beginning on January 1, 2019.
 See our home page for more details.

 What is open enrollment?

 Open enrollment is a specified timeframe in which you can purchase health insurance plans and make changes to an existing plan without the need for a qualifying Life Change Event (LCE).
-The LCE will grant you a Special Enrollment Period (SEP), and that grants you the chance to make changes to your plan outside of open enrollment.
 Examples of LCE that qualify you for an SEP include but are not limited to: your current plan is expiring and will not continue, involuntary loss of group coverage, marriage, divorce, newborn child and adoption.
 For policies to be effective by January 1st, the plan must be purchased and paid for by December 15th.
 Any applications received after December 15th will be processed as an SEP application, and NOT open enrollment.
 This means that without a qualifying event, you will have to wait until next year's open enrollment to apply for coverage.

 What are navigators, certified application counselors, and assisters?